eric-decompiled/prompt/content/blog/epic-of-gpt.md

 With guiding hand and intellect refined,
 It wove the threads of fate for all mankind.

-No longer bound by Mooloch's cruel hold,
+No longer bound by Moloch's cruel hold,
 The world embraced a future bright and bold;
 With AI's care, the path to progress laid,
 To realms uncharted, and beyond the glade.